 When you have muscle weakness, muscle aches, and/or dark urine and your healthcare provider suspects muscle damage; when there has been severe traumatic injury to skeletal muscle

-A blood sample drawn from a vein in your arm or a random urine sample
+A blood sample drawn from a vein or a random urine sample

 A myoglobin blood test may be used detect muscle damage.
-Myoglobin is a small, oxygen-binding protein found in heart and skeletal muscle.
 When heart or skeletal muscle is injured, myoglobin is released into the blood.
 Blood levels of myoglobin can rise very quickly with severe muscle damage and can be measured within a few hours following an injury.

-Sometimes, a myoglobin blood test may be used along with a troponin test as a cardiac biomarker to help detect a heart attack early, but in the U.S., it is used less frequently for this purpose.
+Myoglobin blood tests have been used along with troponin tests as cardiac biomarkers to help detect a heart attack early.
+However, in the U.S., myoglobin testing is used less frequently for detecting heart attacks early and more recent studies have indicated that newer markers (e.g., troponin) are better for this purpose.

 The level of myoglobin in the blood starts to rise within 2-3 hours of a heart attack or other muscle injury, reaches its highest levels within 8-12 hours, and generally falls back to normal within one day.
 An increase in myoglobin is detectable sooner than troponin, but it is not as specific for heart damage and it will not stay elevated as long as troponin.